Cryptographic fundamentals

 Further information on the evaluation of cryptographic modules, including testing requirements, is available as part of the Cryptographic Module Validation Program which is jointly operated by NIST and the Canadian Centre for Cyber Security.

-Further information on the protection of ICT equipment and media can be found in the Department of Home Affairs’ Protective Security Policy Framework, Physical security for entity resources policy.
+Further information on the protection of IT equipment and media can be found in the Department of Home Affairs’ Protective Security Policy Framework.

 ASD-Approved Cryptographic Algorithms